by Scott C. McKee

 Near that bench though, as I walked out to prop open the garage doors for Alex as she drove home from work, I might hear a feathery rustle just before feeling a wing-beat as Butch flew by my head.
 It might be an hour later that Alex actually turned up, but I would often know in advance, because the crows recognized the sound of her little blue roadster from blocks away and would return to see if her arrival spelled a treat for them.

 If you were to list the world’s songbirds, and assuming that you chose to order them not alphabetically but by size, starting with the largest, you would begin with the corvids.
-It is true that, aside from the one mockingbird-related crossover hit, they’re not popular for their singing; membership in this category has more to do with the structure of their feet, which allows a songbird to sleep on a branch without falling off.
+It is true that they’re not popular for their singing; membership in this category has more to do with the structure of their feet, which allows a songbird to sleep on a branch without falling off.
 Still, crows are enthusiastic vocalists, whether charming a mate, claiming a territory, threatening an enemy, warning a friend, asking for help, or begging for food.